swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

   default: false
   }
 })()

-and unlike if / switch expressions added in Swift 5.9, `if case` expressions would be usable anywhere you can write an expression.
 ```

+Unlike if / switch expressions added in Swift 5.9, `if case` expressions would be usable anywhere you can write an expression.

 The expression would support matching any type of pattern that can be used in a `switch` statement: